-Super's life-span life-stage model (e.g., Super, 1980, 1993; Super, Savickas, & Super, 1996; Savickas, 2005) simplifies development to discrete age-defined life stages.
-These are predictable with the next stage inevitably proceeding from the current stage.
-Identifying these stages is supposed to be helpful in understanding the arc of a career and also the preoccupations of people in the various different stages.
+Super's life-span life-stage model (e.g., Super, 1980, 1993; Super, Savickas, & Super, to discrete age-defined life stages.
+These are rational process, that sufficient self-insight is predictable with the next stage inevitably not only achievable but necessary, and that proceeding from the current stage.
+Identifying being decided and having a plan is in all these stages is supposed to be helpful in circumstances and at all times important.
+This understanding the arc of a career and also the preoccupations of people in the various different for using Holland's approach: stages.

-Vocational (or Career) Maturity is a key The career

-gaining sufficient levels of occupational and self-knowledge as well as insights into their decision-making.
+Vocational (or Career) Maturity is a key concept within Super's model.
+The career mature person has explored systematically, gaining sufficient levels of occupational and self-knowledge as well as insights into their decision-making.